 - FCS 513 Families at Risk (3).
 Family stress and effective coping mechanisms that relate to normative transitions and crisis events.
-Effective parenting strategies.
-(Su 03) - FCS/SOC 515 Problems in the Family (3).
-Marital difficulties and tensions; application in the field.
-(Su 04) - FCS 520 Strategic FCS Program Management (3).
+Effective parenting strategies. - FCS/SOC 515 Problems in the Family (3).

+Marital difficulties and tensions; application in the field. - FCS 520 Strategic FCS Program Management (3).
 Philosophy and development of FCS middle and secondary school programs based on state and national standards.
 Use of FCCLA in the classroom.
 Preparation of students for world of work.
-Computer applications.
-(Su 02) - FCS 560 Adolescent Identity and Relationships (3).
+Computer applications. - FCS 560 Adolescent Identity and Relationships (3).
 Social, psychological, cultural influences and demands on the adolescent, particularly in relation to clothing, appearance, language and diet.
-Development of the self and interpersonal relationships. - FCS/ELED 565 Child Guidance (3).
+Development of the self and interpersonal relationships.
+Prerequisites: Social Psychological Aspects of Dress, Adolescent Psychology, Social Psychology, or an equivalent course. - FCS/ELED 565 Child Guidance (3).
 The teacher in guidance; parent-teacher relationships; interagency cooperation.
 Those who have previously taken FCS 465 may not enroll in FCS 565.
 Concurrent enrollment: FCS 565L.
 Prerequisites: Consent of instructor.
 (S) - FCS/ELED 565L Child Guidance Laboratory (1).
 Supervised observation and teaching of young children in the Child Development Center.
 Includes planning and implementing experiences with young children.
 Those who have previously taken FCS 465 may not enroll in FCS 565.
 Concurrent enrollment: FCS 565.
 Prerequisites: Consent of instructor.
+(S)

-(S) - FCS 569 Workshop in Family and Consumer Sciences (1-3).
+- FCS 569 Workshop in Family and Consumer Sciences (1-3).
 As announced.
 (Up to 3 cr. may count toward graduate degree with prior approval of graduate advisory committee.) - FCS 571 Nutritional Influences on Health (3).
 Current research on the nutritional results of social and economic influences on food choices, including fad diets and nutrition for athletic performance.
-Strategies for influencing positive food choices.
-(Su 02)

-- FCS 579 Individual Research (1-3).
+Strategies for influencing positive food choices. - FCS 579 Individual Research (1-3).
 Independent study.
 (May be repeated for a maximum of 4 cr.)
 Prerequisite: Consent of instructor. - FCS 580 FCS Classroom Management Techniques (3).
 For groups of career and technical teachers interested in improving student behavior management techniques; curriculum modifications for exceptional students; use of cooperative learning; eliciting parental and community support.
-Fifteen hours observation in an FCS middle or high school classroom during the spring prior to summer school.
-(Su 04) - FCS 581 Curriculum Methods in FCS (3).
+Fifteen hours observation in an FCS middle or high school classroom during the spring prior to summer school. - FCS 581 Curriculum Methods in FCS (3).

 Distance education course.
 Emphasis is placed on curriculum, methods and techniques, resources, and facilities for teaching vocational Family and Consumer Sciences at the middle and high school levels.

 Those who have previously taken FCS 479 may not register for FCS 581.
 Prerequisite: EDF 501 or 538.
 (F, S, Su) - FCS/ELED 582 Methods of Early Childhood Education (4).
 Developmentally appropriate curriculum, materials and methods for the early childhood classroom.
 Those who have previously taken FCS 482 may not register for FCS/ELED 582.
 Prerequisite: EDF 501 or 538.
 (F) - FCS/ELED 584 Practicum in Early Childhood Education (6).
 Placement in an early childhood program.
 Supervised observation, planning, teaching, evaluation of learners, and working with parents of young children.
 Prerequisite: FCS/ELED 565/565L or 482.
-(F, S, Su) - FCS 586 G.R.A.D.S Teaching Strategies (2).
-Application of current teaching theories and concepts to the G.R.A.D.S classroom.
-Interactive and hands-on applications.
-Taught in Socorro, NM.
-Those who have previously taken this course at the undergraduate level, may not register for FCS 586.
-Prerequisite: EDF 501 or 538.
-(Su) - FCS 586L G.R.A.D.S Teaching Strategies Laboratory (1).
-Lesson plan development and application of lesson plans in the actual classroom.
-Recommended changes to lesson plans based on actual classroom experience. - FCS 590 Graduate Project (1-6).
+(F, S, Su) - FCS 590 Graduate Project (1-6).
 A graduate project designed as a culminating exhibition of mastery of the content of the student's program.